Dyalog/aplx/Differences.md

 ## Important Differences
 In addition to the emulated features, and language constructs which can be automatically transformed, there are a number of features of APLX which are not supported at all in Dyalog APL, and which we are not currently planning to emulate:

+* The `⎕WI` user interface tool is not provided.
+Under Microsoft Windows, Dyalog APL provides a similar tool called `⎕WC`.
+An emulator for `⎕WI`, based on `⎕WC`, is available from Joachim Hoffman; an example of an application converted this tool can be found at [http://www.condim.at/download.aspx]().
-* The `⎕WI` user interface tool is not provided, and Dyalog has no plans to work on this, as the UI paradigm that it represents is fundamentally obsolete (this is a major part of the reason why APLX was discontinued).
+   * Dyalog has no plans to provide `⎕WC` on the Mac or Linux, as the UI paradigm that it represents is fundamentally obsolete (this is a major part of the reason why APLX was discontinued).
+Some users have been successful in running Dyalog for Windows under WINE, but this is not recommended or supported by Dyalog.
+   * Dyalog is working on HTML/Javascript based tools which will provide cross-platform user interfaces for the desktop and as a web server.
 Contact Dyalog to discuss how you can provide alternative user interfaces in Dyalog APL using WPF, HTML/Javascript or other technologies.

 * `⎕CHART` is not emulated: Dyalog provides SharpPlot and interfaces to Javascript-based charting as alternatives.
 * Object Oriented features in Dyalog are in many ways more powerful than those in APLX, but they are different.
 There is currently no support for external Java and Ruby objects.
 * Dyalog APL essentially provides the same native and component file functionality as APLX, but there is no concept of library numbers, and Dyalog APL insists that component files have positive tie numbers, while native file ties are negative.
 See the separate sections below for further discussion.